-DORA is comprised of 10 distinct divisions, plus the Executive Director's Office which houses the Broadband Deployment Office and the Colorado Office of Policy, Research and Regulatory Reform.
+DORA is comprised of 10 distinct divisions, plus the Executive Director's Office which houses the Colorado Office of Policy, Research and Regulatory Reform.

 Each division is charged with administering a number of programs, and most house one or more Boards and Commissions made up of appointed members of the public that oversee a large variety of subjects and make a wide range of decisions affecting the day-to-day lives of Coloradans.

 Learn more about our divisions and their respective programs and boards below, and if you are interested in applying to be a member, learn more from the Governor's Office of Boards and Commissions.

 Marisol Larez, Chief Administrative Officer

 DORA's Executive Director's Office provides leadership and support to DORA’s ten divisions.

 HB 21-1109 authorized the Broadband Deployment Office to move to the Governor's Office of Information Technology as a part of the Colorado Broadband Office, effective July 26, 2021.

 For further information on BDB activities please access this link (https://broadband.colorado.gov/broadband-deployment-board-fund)

 The Colorado Office of Policy, Research & Regulatory Reform (COPRRR) reviews proposed regulatory programs to determine if they are needed, and it also reviews existing programs and functions of government to ensure they are necessary, fair, effective and efficient.

 Ken Boldt, Commissioner